 - 1. Lathe work: Machining of spinning tops, Fidgits, Cannons and BBQ utensils. - 2.
 Metal Sculptures: The requirements to achieve this involves the creation of a series of sketches which explain their idea.
-A computer controlled Plasma cutter will be used to cut out their shapes.
-Students can choose to display or sell their art work at the school Art Exhibition in May. - 3.
+A computer controlled Plasma cutter can be used to cut out their shapes. - 3.
 Fabrication Projects: Students interested in welding projects can get involved in manufacturing mini cray pots, scooters, cricket wickets, basketball hoops, wing generators, fishing gaffs etc.